-- 3.8.1 The Evacuation Point will be placed in any of the non-entry corners in the evacuation zone. - 3.8.2 Once a robot begins its scoring round and has entered the Arena, the referee will roll a standard 6 sided dice to determine in which corner the Evacuation Point will be located. - 3.8.3 After a Lack of Progress happened in any place, the referee may roll the dice once more and place the Evacuation Point at a new corner - 3.8.4 The RoboCupJunior Organizing Committee (OC) will try their best to secure the Evacuation Point down, but you should expect it to slight shift at times.
+3.8.1 The Evacuation Point will be placed in any of the non-entry corners in the evacuation zone.

+3.8.2 After a Lack of Progress happened in any place, the referee may roll the dice once more and place the Evacuation Point at a new corner.

+3.8.3 The RoboCupJunior Organizing Committee (OC) will try their best to secure the Evacuation Point down, but you should expect it to slight shift at times.